0x3af72/REGL/README.md

 # CUI
-CUI is a lightweight GUI library in C++ and uses SDL2 for rendering.
+CUI is a lightweight GUI library in C++ which uses SDL2 for rendering.

+# COMPILING
 To use CUI, you'll have to link some SDL2 binaries.
 A sample compile command would be: